savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

 + Balancing the needs of the business, our team, and the client on a project
 + Working with remote team members and clients
-+ With leading client presentations or calls
++ Leading client discussions on topics for which you are not an expert
-+ Organizing, scheduling projects and tasks
++ Organizing and scheduling projects and tasks
 + With project management software or ticketing systems and issue/job flow

 ### Bonus points for: